fnalways/Olares/docs/manual/olares/wise/subscribe.md

 ## Understand feeds

-When you subscribe to a feed in Wise:
+Subscribing to a feed creates a direct link to a content source.
+New entries will appear in the **Feeds** list automatically as they are published.

-- The feed appears in the **Feeds** section of the sidebar.
+Please note the difference between viewing and keeping:

-- New entries from that source are continuously fetched.
+- **Feeds are for discovery**: You can open and read any entry from the feed list, but these items are temporary.
+If the feed changes or you unsubscribe, they may no longer be available.
-- You can open entries directly from the feed, or save individual items into your library.
+- **Your library is for ownership**: If you find an entry you want to keep or read later, you must **Save to library**.
+Only saved items become part of your library and can be managed with status, tags, notes, and filters.

 ## Add subscriptions